 For some coins, like Bitcoin (BTC) or Ethereum (BTC), this fee can sometimes be higher than you might expect.
 However, cryptocurrencies like Stellar Lumens (XLM) or Tether (USDT), might cost you next to nothing to withdraw.

 Check out this page for a complete overview of the withdrawal fees for each listed cryptocurrency.

 For example, if you’re looking to get access to the highest number of cryptocurrencies, then KuCoin or Binance (which list more than 300) might be worth checking out.
-Serious cryptocurrency traders will also find better support on cryptocurrency exchanges like Kraken or FTX.
+Serious cryptocurrency traders will also find better support on cryptocurrency exchanges like Kraken.

 Is Bitstamp Safe?

 With a 13.2 security rating (April 2023) on CryptoCompare, Bitstamp is considered one of the safer exchanges in operation.

 On top of this, Bitstamp is licensed in Europe – which some users may see as being more trustworthy compared to exchanges that are licensed in places like Seychelles or Asia.